-- This includes the integration of MHPSS approaches and activities within community strategies, community outreach, case identification and contact tracing, as well as activities at health facilities and quarantine sites (Intervention 4), and in discharge/aftercare strategies. - Mental health interventions should be carried out within general health services (including primary health care (PHC)) and could in addition be organized in other pre-existing structures in the community, such as schools, community centres, youth and senior centres.6 - The mental health and wellbeing of frontline workers needs to be addressed and supported.
-Healthcare workers, case identifiers, workers involved in dead body management, and many other staff and volunteers need to be provided with ongoing MHPSS both during and after the outbreak (Intervention 5). - Example: Experience indicates that persons in quarantine who can choice during their day (e.g. meal choices), have access to structured activities, have a routine and receive information updates (on notice boards or through text messages) are likely to cope better than individuals confined to an isolated area with decreased autonomy.10 Integrating a psychosocial approach to establishing quarantine sites will significantly contribute to the well-being of quarantined persons & their families. - Emphasise coordination - MHPSS should be considered a cross cutting issue amongst all sectors/ emergency pillars involved in the response.6 - Clear coordination mechanisms and integration of MHPSS technical expertise is critical. - Sharing MHPSS information and tools between all sectors/emergency pillars is crucial during an outbreak so as to capitalize on resources.
-Where there are gaps in knowledge and expertise, online trainings for MHPSS in emergencies should be can be facilitated and pooled between governments and agencies. - Example: Risk communication is a key element of any outbreak.^{11, 12} Integrating positive mental health messages (Intervention 6) into all general public messages (TV, social media, etc.) will promote the wellbeing of the population.
-It is the responsibility of all sectors (e.g. protection, education) including members of the media, to share such messages.
-A comprehensive public awareness campaign should be mobilized in order to educate communities, address stigma and any excessive fears of contagion, and encourage the public to value and support frontline workers.
+- MHPSS should be considered a cross cutting issue amongst all sectors/emergency pillars involved in the response.6 - Clear coordination mechanisms and integration of MHPSS technical expertise is critical. - Sharing MHPSS information and tools between all sectors/emergency pillars is crucial during an outbreak so as to capitalize on resources. - Where there are gaps in knowledge and expertise, online training for MHPSS in emergencies should be facilitated and pooled between governments and agencies. - Example: Risk communication is a key element of any outbreak.^{11,12} Integrating positive mental health messages (Intervention 6) into all general public messages (TV, social media, etc.) will promote the wellbeing of the population.
+It is the responsibility of all sectors (e.g. health, social welfare, protection, education) including members of the media, to share such messages.
+A comprehensive public awareness campaign should be mobilized in order to educate communities, address stigma and discrimination and any excessive fears of contagion. - Encourage the public to value and support frontline workers. - Ensure women's representation in national and local COVID-19 policy spaces.